Imolai/perl_new/Perl_New_Intro.md

 # Perl New Intro

-Or the new, modern Perl (7) in 2022
+For the new, modern Perl (7) in 2022

+Or the Misunderstood Perl, the language everyone thinks they know, although doesn't really know nearly enough about it to be competent.

 ## Reason to being